Slide

 FAQ

-- This tour starts in Tokyo and ends in Kyoto, Japan (flying out of either Osaka airport).
-The first extension ends in Hiroshima, and the Koya-san extension ends in Osaka.
+This tour starts in Tokyo and ends in Kyoto, Japan (flying out of either Osaka airport).
+The first extension ends in Okayama, and the Koyasan extension ends in Osaka.

-- We stay in deluxe lodgings throughout this tour.
+We stay in deluxe lodgings throughout this tour.
 In Tokyo we stay in a modern centrally located hotel next to a traditional Shinto shrine, offering greenery right outside the breakfast room windows.
-In Takayama we stay in a traditional Japanese inn called a ryokan, where we sleep on futons laid out on tatami straw mats (please advise if you have mobility issues such that sleeping on a futon will be a problem).
+In Takayama we stay in a modern Japanese inn with hot springs onsen baths for men and women.
 Our Kyoto hotel is in a great location for our group touring, and also perfect for any walking or subway exploration on your own.
 In Naoshima our hotel doubles as an art museum, surrounded by amazing outdoor sculptures and views of the Inland Sea.
-On our Koya-san extension, we spend a night in a rustic room in a monastery of Koya-san, a mountain of monasteries, and finish with a night in a central Osaka hotel.
-Our Hiroshima extension hotel is a modern hotel near the center city.
+For tours that include the Iya Valley, we stay in a hotel with hot springs.
+Our Hiroshima hotel is a modern hotel near the center city.
+On our Koyasan extension, we spend a night in a heated tatami mat room with futons in a monastery of Koyasan, a mountain village of monasteries, and finish with a night in a central Osaka hotel.

-- HE Travel owner Phil Sheldon designed this tour, in conjunction with his tour mentor, a professional tour director who specializes in Japanese tours.
-Phil was an AFS high school exchange student in Japan, and majored in East Asian Studies at Harvard.
-He later worked for IBM Japan and has led multiple tours to various corners of the country.
+HE Travel owner Phil Sheldon designed this tour, in conjunction with his tour mentor, a professional tour director who specializes in Japanese tours.
+Phil was an AFS high school exchange student in Japan and majored in East Asian Studies at Harvard.
+He later worked for IBM Japan and has led numerous tours to various corners of the country.
 Phil is excited to introduce more travelers to this beautiful land that holds a very dear place in his heart.